learn-co-curriculum/learn-expert-the-learn-ide/README.md

 ## How Does It Work?

-The Learn IDE (client) runs against a Learn IDE server in our cloud, to which all users connect.
-The file system that is exposed to the user in the Learn IDE (in their `code` directory, seen in the file browser) is synchronized to the Learn IDE server.
+The Browser Learn IDE (client) runs against a Learn IDE server in our cloud, to which all users connect.
+The file system that is exposed to the user in the Learn IDE (in their `temporary` directory, seen in the file browser) is synchronized to the Learn IDE server.
 All commands the user types into the terminal window are relayed to the Learn IDE server and the response is echoed from that server.

+When the students click on the open button in order to open a lab.
+They browser ide will open in lesson and will clone a fresh copy of their lab automatically.
+If the student exits the browser ide but stays in the same lesson they are able to get to their code.

+**However if the student decides they will come back and wants to exit the lesson page, they will need to run learn save in the terminal in order to push to github.** Everytime they load the lesson page and open a lab, it will clone a fresh copy.

 The file tree on the left and the text editor window on the top are on the users local machine.
 The command line on the bottom (and all the files you can see through the command line) are actually on the Learn server!
 Every time you save a file, it syncs between the students local machine and the Learn server.